cosmos/ibc/ibc/4_IBC_USECASES.md

 **For definitions of terms used in IBC specifications, see [here](./3_IBC_TERMINOLOGY.md).**

-This is a list of possible concrete application use-cases for the inter-blockchain communication protocol.
+This is a far-from-comprehensive list of possible concrete application use-cases for the inter-blockchain communication protocol (IBC), listed here for inspiration & with the intent of providing inspiration and a set of viewpoints from which to evaluate the design of the protocol.

 For each use case, we define the requirements of the involved chains, the high-level packet handling logic, the application properties maintained across a combined-state view of the involved chains, and a list of potential involved zones with different comparative advantages or other application features.

-## Asset Transfer
+## Asset transfer

 Wherever compatible native asset representations exist, IBC can be used to transfer assets between two chains.

-### Asset Types

-#### Fungible Tokens
+### Fungible tokens

 IBC can be used to transfer fungible tokens between chains.

-Example representations: Bitcoin, ERC20, Cosmos SDK Coins.

-The "source zone", which originally held all of the tokens balances, escrows and unescrows.

-The "target zone", which originally held zero balance, mints & burns vouchers.

-(note: could hybridize)

-(better to hybridize totally & track supply throughput?)
+#### Representations

+Bitcoin `UTXO`, Ethereum `ERC20`, Cosmos SDK `sdk.Coins`.

+#### Implementation

+Two chains elect to "peg" two semantically compatible fungible token denominations to each other, escrowing, unescrowing, minting, and burning as necessary when sending & handling IBC packets.

+There may be a starting "source zone", which starts with the entire token balance, and "target zone", which starts with zero token balance, or two zones may both start off with nonzero balances of a token (perhaps originated on a third zone), or two zones may elect to combine the supply and render fungible two previously disparate tokens.

+#### Invariants

+Fungibility of any amount across all pegged representations, constant (or formulaic, in the case of a inflationary asset) total supply cumulative across chains.

-#### Nonfungible Tokens
+### Nonfungible tokens

 IBC can be used to transfer nonfungible tokens between chains.

+#### Representations

-Example representations: ERC721, Cosmos SDK NFT.
+Ethereum `ERC721`, Cosmos SDK `sdk.NFT`.

+#### Implementation

+Two chains elect to "peg" two semantically compatible nonfungible token namespaces to each other, escrowing, unescrowing, creating, and destroying as necessary when sending & handling IBC packets.

+There may be a starting "source zone" which starts with particular tokens and contains token-associated logic (e.g. breeding CryptoKitties, redeeming digital ticket), or the associated logic may be packaged along with the NFT in a format which all involved chains can understand.

+#### Invariants

+Any given nonfungible token exists uniquely on one chain, owned by a particular account, at any point in time, and can always be transferred back to the "source" zone to perform associated actions (e.g. breeding a CryptoKitty) if applicable.

-### Involved Zones
+### Involved zones

-#### Vanilla Payments
+#### Vanilla payments

-A "vanilla payments" zone, such as the Cosmos Hub, may allow incoming & outgoing token transfers through IBC.
+A "vanilla payments" zone, such as the Cosmos Hub, may allow incoming & outgoing fungible and/or nonfungible token transfers through IBC.
 Users might elect to keep assets on such a zone due to high security or high connectivity.

-#### Shielded Payments
+#### Shielded payments

-A "shielded payments" zone, such as the Zcash blockchain (pending [UITs](https://github.com/zcash/zcash/issues/830)), may allow incoming & outgoing token transfers through IBC.
+A "shielded payments" zone, such as the Zcash blockchain (pending [UITs](https://github.com/zcash/zcash/issues/830)), may allow incoming & outgoing fungible and/or nonfungible token transfers through IBC.
 Tokens which are transferred to such a zone could then be shielded through the zero-knowledge circuit and held, transferred, traded, etc. Once users had accomplished their anonymity-requiring purposes, they could be transferred out and back over IBC to other zones.

-#### Decentralized Exchange
+#### Decentralized exchange

-A "decentralized exchange" zone may allow incoming & outgoing token transfers through IBC.
+A "decentralized exchange" zone may allow incoming & outgoing fungible and/or nonfungible token transfers through IBC.

-#### Decentralized Finance
+#### Decentralized finance

-A "decentralized finance" zone, such as the Ethereum blockchain, may allow incoming & outgoing token transfers though IBC.
+A "decentralized finance" zone, such as the Ethereum blockchain, may allow incoming & outgoing fungible and/or nonfungible token transfers though IBC.

-## Multichain Contracts
+## Multichain contracts

-IBC can be used to implement cross-chain contract calls.
+IBC can be used to pass messages & data between contracts with logic split across several chains.

+### Cross-chain contract calls

+#### Representations

+#### Implementation

+Serialize call, return result, like a channel.

+#### Invariants

+Contract-dependent.

 ### Decentralized data oracles